spicata/obsidiannotes-v.2/content/Econ  Class 18.md

 	- Material living standards refer to our access to physical goods and services.
 	- The car we drive, the house we live in and the food we eat are all examples of physical possessions that contribute to our material living standards.
 	- The material living standards of a nation are usually accessed or measured by the quantity of goods and services available each year as measured by , for example, GDP.
-	- Many would agree that if the citizens of a countr yahve access to more goods and services to satisfy their needs and wants, life is generally better.
+	- Many would agree that if the citizens of a country have access to more goods and services to satisfy their needs and wants, life is generally better.
-	- Moreover, producing goods and services provides citizens with employment, and therefore an income to buy goods and services that imrpove their lives.
+	- Moreover, producing goods and services provides citizens with employment, and therefore an income to buy goods and services that improve their lives.
 - Non-material Standards measure **intangibles**, focusing on **quality of life**
 	- The dimensions measured are usually life expectancy, literacy, rate, leisure hours, etc.
 	- Non-material living standards must also be considered when assessing the quality of life.